Jerry Lee Lewis, outrageous rock 'n' roll star, dies at 87

 Lewis had a run of top 10 country hits between 1967-70, and hardly mellowed at all.
 He performed drinking songs such as “What's Made Milwaukee Famous (Has Made a Loser Out of Me)”, the roving eye confessions of “She Still Comes Around” and a dry-eyed cover of a classic ballad of abandonment, “She Even Woke Me Up to Say Goodbye.”
 He had remained popular in Europe and a 1964 album, “Live at the Star Club, Hamburg,” is widely regarded as one of the greatest concert records.

-"I am a rock and rollin', country-and-western, rhythm and blues-singin' mother-----," he told the audience.
+“I am a rock and rollin', country-and-western, rhythm and blues-singin' motherf-----,” he told the audience.

 Lewis married seven times, and was rarely far from trouble or death.
 His fourth wife, Jaren Elizabeth Gunn Pate, drowned in a swimming pool in 1982 while suing for divorce.
 His fifth wife, Shawn Stephens, 23 years his junior, died of an apparent drug overdose in 1983.
 Within a year, Lewis had married Kerrie McCarver, then 21.
 She filed for divorce in 1986, accusing him of physical abuse and infidelity.
 He countersued, but both petitions eventually were dropped.
 They finally divorced in 2005 after several years of separation.
 The couple had one child, Jerry Lee III.

 The son of one-time bootlegger Elmo Lewis and the cousin of TV evangelist Jimmy Swaggart and country star Mickey Gilley, Lewis was born in Ferriday, Louisiana.
-As a boy, he first learned to play guitar, but found the instrument too confining and longed for an instrument that only the rich people in his town could afford -- a piano.
-His life changed when his father pulled up in his truck one day and presented him with a dark wood, upright set of keyboards.
+As a boy, he first learned to play guitar, but found the instrument too confining and longed for an instrument that the only the rich people in his town could afford - a piano.
+His life changed when his father pulled up in his truck one day and presented him a dark-wood, upright set of keyboards.

 “My eyes almost fell out of my head,” Lewis recalled in “Jerry Lee Lewis: His Own Story,” written by Rick Bragg and published in 2014.